briankmatheson/test_pconfig/README.md

-# Paperspace Basic Configuration Tes
+# Paperspace Basic Configuration Test

 Test script to verify dependencies and CUDA backend for Pytorch, Tensorflow and Theano.